JoaoVMRibas/JoaoVMRibas/README.md

 ### Hello 👋

 My name is João.
-I’m currently working as a developer on front-end and back-end, where I use Vue.js and .NET.
-I'm also studying for interest other languages like JavaScript(Typescript), HTML and CSS.
+I work mainly with WEB development, focusing more on the backend part using .NET.
+I am also currently pursuing my higher education, where I develop most of the time in Java.
 <br><br>

 <div align="center">